April 6th, 2011 by KC Christopher

 Check out the Halsey House B&B availablity calendar for your getaway weekend.
 Come stay in ultimate comfort, taste great wines and take home herbs and vegetables for your garden or recipes for your kitchen.

 March 22nd, 2010 by KC Christopher

-The Halsey House has teamed up with local limousine and touring companies to offer you tours tailored to fit your needs.
-Go wine tasting on the Cayuga Wine Trail, Seneca Lake Wine Trail and the Keuka Lake Wine Trail with your own personal designated driver!
+Halsey House has a list of recommended local limousine and touring companies to offer you tours tailored to fit your needs.
+Go wine tasting on the Cayuga Wine Trail, Seneca Lake Wine Trail and the Keuka Lake Wine Trail with your own personal designated driver.
 Bring friends along on a wine tasting weekend and share the costs as well as the fun.
 Prices are based on number of participants and duration.
-Call KC for more details.

 March 22nd, 2010 by KC Christopher

 Price: $85 (added on to the cost of your room)